Cloud computing security: Why the cloud is safer than your desktop

 Moving sensitive information into the cloud can be a confronting step for some.
 It is reassuring to see the blinking lights and hear the whir of your desktop’s hard drive and know that the day’s sales are safely recorded inside.

 But the major cloud providers have invested a lot more in data security than you ever could.
-For example, consider the physical threats to your office computer - such as theft, fire, flood, and hard drive failure - and the steps you’d have to put in place to avoid them.
+For example, consider the physical threats to your office computer – such as theft, fire, flood, and hard drive failure – and the steps you’d have to put in place to avoid them.
 Then think about the measures Google or Microsoft have put in place to combat the same threats in their enormous, heavily guarded and monitored data centres – data centres which are identical in many ways to those that run the online banking systems.
-(If you’d like more detail, this video shows some of the security at Google’s data centres).

 The cloud is not for everyone, but it often makes a lot of sense, and there are many advantages to cloud-based software.
 If cloud computing security is an issue for you, make sure your decision is made on facts rather than emotion.